 The Big Damn Kiss: Cho Chang gives one to Harry in the middle of Order of the Phoenix; and it's ridiculously exaggerated with visual props like curtains, flowers, and a giant pair of lips coming out of nowhere.

 On the cover of LEGO Star Wars: The Original Trilogy, Chewbacca's holding up the arms he just ripped out of a stormtrooper's sockets.
-Which he actually does in the game.
-The whole point of these games is that the characters are LEGO so this trope comes with the territory.

 There's a cutscene in Harry Potter Years 1-4 in Borgin & Burke's where Harry loses his hand because of that one hand thing from the movie that grabs onto him, and then Hagrid finds it and sticks it back into his arm.